Skip to content

 The Quality Control (QC) department is responsible for identifying weight variation issues and implementing corrective actions.
 The Production department is responsible for addressing and documenting these issues.

-See also SOP for Disintegration Testing
+See also SOP for Acceptance Criteria for Moisture Content Levels

 4) Procedure